-School hours are from 7:45 a.m. to 3:00 p.m., although students may be released earlier.
+School hours are from 7:45 AM. to 3:00 PM.
 Students should not be in the school building outside of those hours unless under the direct supervision of a faculty or staff member.
-Leaving school grounds during those hours is strictly prohibited unless excused or signed out by a parent or guardian or on a school sponsored off campus trip.
+Leaving school grounds during those hours is strictly prohibited unless excused or signed out by a parent or guardian or on a school-sponsored off-campus trip.